 Florida law requires motorcycle riders under age 21 to wear a helmet and eye protection.
 However, motorcycle riders over age 21 may opt out of wearing a helmet if they carry $10,000 of insurance that covers medical benefits.
-Keep in mind that the Personal Injury Protection insurance for your automobile doesn’t cover you when you’re on your motorcycle.
+Keep in mind that the Personal Injury Protection (PIP) insurance for your automobile doesn’t cover you when you’re on your motorcycle.

 Avoid Lane Splitting

 Lane splitting is illegal in Florida.
 That’s reason enough not to do it.
 But it’s also extremely dangerous.
 Lane splitting is when motorcycles ride between lanes of traffic.
 It leaves riders vulnerable to cars changing lanes unexpectedly.
 Even if traffic is moving slowly, lane splitting can lead to a rear-end collision or side-swipe accident.

 Yes, cars should be watching for you.
 But they often don’t do a good job of it.
 Assume they aren’t going to see you in time.
 If you’re making a left-hand turn, wait a few extra seconds to let that car go, even if you think you can make it.